-Formulation chemistry is a specialised branch of manufacturing that deals with compounds that don’t react together but have desired properties when combined.
+Formulation chemistry is a specialised branch of manufacturing that deals with compounds that don’t necessarily react together but exhibit desired properties when combined.
 The components are selected based on their compatibility with one another, rather than how well they react.

-A formulation is a product that has been designed for a specific purpose.
+A formulation refers to a mixture that has been designed for a specific purpose.
 There are many examples of formulations, including:

-Many formulations are complex mixtures in which each chemical serves a specific purpose.
+Many formulations are complex mixtures, with each chemical serving a specific purpose.
 Therefore, it is essential to measure each component carefully.
 This ensures that the formulation contains the correct amount of each component and that each component provides the desired properties.

 A common example of a formulation is an alloy.

-An alloy is a mixture of elements, that contains at least one metal, with metallic properties.
-Most metals are alloys because the addition of other elements enhances their properties, making them more useful for various applications.
+An alloy is a mixture of elements that includes at least one metal and exhibits metallic properties.
+Many common metals we use are alloys because the addition of other elements enhances their properties, making them more suitable for various applications.

-A pure metal, on its own, does not always have all the properties required for a specific use.
+A pure metal, on its own, might not possess all the desired properties for a specific application.
 Therefore, alloys are created to improve their properties beyond what the individual metals can provide.

 For example, combining different metals in an alloy can produce a material with both flexibility and strength, depending on the specific amounts of each metal used.
 We can add different metals or adjust the proportions of metals in the alloy to suit different applications.